Welcome to the first favorites of 2020! I sure hope this post finds you well.

 The fact that Ulta gives you a full size product as a birthday gift just further reinforces that Sephora’s Beauty Insider program is steadily declining.
 Seriously, y’all playing us Sephora.
 That’s a story for another day.
 I love the separation Tarte Maneater gives.
 It just cleanly defines each lash and gives you beautiful, fanned out fringe.
 I can apply this mascara without having to be too careful because it doesn’t clump.
 Also, remember this song?

-I haven’t even used this for 3 months, at which you can expect to see full results, and my lashes are already absolutely unbelievable.
+I haven’t even used this lash growth serum for 3 months, at which you can expect to see full results, and my lashes are already absolutely unbelievable.
 This is the longest and prettiest they’ve ever been.

 GrandeLash is easy to incorporate into my nighttime skin routine, doesn’t cause any irritation-no stinging, no itching, no change in eyelid or eye color.

 Ok, not to sound like a braggy bitch but my brows are really good right now.
-That is thanks to hairy genetics and GrandeBrow MD.
+That is thanks to hairy genetics and GrandeBrow.
 Yes, like the lash serum mentioned above but for brows!

 My brows are so good and full that all I need is a tinted brow gel.
 I still love Glossier Boy Brow forever but I have really enjoyed this too.
 The color is great and it applies just the right amount of product to the brow hairs, without any sort of crunchy, dry feeling whatsoever.